 Beryl always raced best when she was in a ‘bloody minded strop’ and had a point to prove, so need I say more?!
 She was livid and was going to punish anyone who dared get on the water with her.
 She blasted off the start, got in front, and from there her strategy was to listen out for the Belgian coach; each time he called out to his athlete, Beryl sprinted.

-Carrie Wood also competed in the same event, and Gill Bond seems to have done so too.
-Clare Parker and Rhian Davies came second in lightweight doubles, racing as the ARA.
+Carrie Wood also competed in the same event, and Gill Bond raced too, winning a medal although it’s not clear in what event.
+Claire Parker and Rhian Davies came second in lightweight doubles, racing as the ARA.

 The openweight eight won on the Saturday with domestic British opposition second and third, but was beaten on the Sunday by a young German crew.
 The openweight coxed four was second on both days, again behind Germans.